Pop0097/PickupServiceWebsite/README.md

 # Pickup_Service_Website
-A website for a cuisine pickup/takeout service.
-I made this for my uncle (who is a great chef) as a present.
+A template website for a cuisine pickup/takeout service.
+I made this template for my uncle as a present.
+(All relevant text and images will be added privately by my uncle and thus won't be visible on this repository).

 # How to deploy the website